Braintree-by-Vox/Lightspeed-Support/CompanySetups/Company.md

 ## Create User Accounts and Setups
 Users are granted access to Business Central by associating their organisation login or email with a Business Central licence.
 This is usually done by a system administrator.
 In addition to the user account, there may be other settings that need to be configured around your business rules, for example allowable posting dates.

-From the Company setup, click on '▶️Run Setup' for the task 'Create user accounts and setups'.
+From the Company setup, click on **▶️Run Setup** for the task 'Create user accounts and setups'.
 The system will create a user setup for each licensed user.

 Click on the REVIEW option for User Accounts or User Setups, to review user information.

 ---
 [**⬆️ Back to Top**](#initial-questionaire) &nbsp;&nbsp;&nbsp;&nbsp; [**🏠 Home**](/Lightspeed-Support)